Miranda Kerr Signs With WME - NewsBreak

 Miranda Kerr Signs With WME

-Model and health and wellness entrepreneur Miranda Kerr has signed with WME for representation in all areas.

-Through the new partnership, the agency will work to will expand her business across media, consumer products and philanthropy.
+The talent agency will expand her business across media, consumer products and philanthropy.
+Kerr knows something about running companies.

-In 2009, Kerr founded and self-funded the certified organic skincare brand KORA Organics in her home country of Australia.
-Kerr began to expand KORA Organics globally in 2017 and the award-winning brand is now sold worldwide, across 30 countries, including Australia, USA, Canada, United Kingdom, Germany, Italy, Spain, Singapore, Malaysia, Hong Kong, India and more.
+Backed by a wide social media following, she founded and self-funded the organic skincare brand KORA Organics in her home country of Australia in 2009, and the natural product is now sold worldwide.
+Kerr signed on as Victoria’s Secret Angel in 2007, a move that instantly raised her profile in the fashion and beauty worlds.

-Best known for her modeling career, Kerr signed with Victoria’s Secret as an Angel in 2007, making her the first and only Australian model ever to hold the coveted title.
-She is also an author, having released her debut book “Treasure Yourself” in 2010.
-Kerr followed up the Australian best seller with “Empower Yourself,” which was released in December 2013 and she is currently working on her third book.
+She released her debut book Treasure Yourself in 2010, followed by her second book, Empower Yourself, in 2013.
+Kerr is currently working on her third book.

-The model-turned-entrepreneur is also a designer.
-Kerr released her first home furnishing line, Miranda Kerr Home, at the end of 2019, with a collection called “Love.Joy.Bliss.”
-Her second collection, “Tranquility,” will debut at High Point Furniture Market in fall 2021 and will be available to consumers in mid-2022.
+On the consumer products side, Kerr launched a home furnishing line, Miranda Kerr Home, at the end of 2019 with a collection branded as Love.Joy.Bliss.
+Her second collection, Tranquility, will debut at the High Point Furniture Market this fall 2021, ahead of a consumer market launch in 2022.

-She also designs a tea and dishware collection, Miranda Kerr for Royal Albert.
-The line was inspired by her late grandmother with pops of bright colors, peonies and butterflies, with hopes to spark joy in everyday moments.
+Kerr also has a tea and dishware collection, Miranda Kerr for Royal Albert, and supports philanthropic causes related to women, children, health and the environment.
+She is married to Snapchat co-founder Evan Spiegel.

 Comments / 0